Behind on Your Mortgage Payments?

 Repayment Plan: Your servicer gives you a fixed amount of time to repay the amount you are behind by adding a portion of what is past due to your regular payment.
 This option may be appropriate if you've missed only a small number of payments.

-Forbearance: Your mortgage payments are reduced or suspended for a period you and your servicer agree to.
-At the end of that time, you resume making your regular payments as well as a lump sum payment or additional partial payments for a number of months to bring the loan current.
+Forbearance: Your mortgage payments are reduced or suspended for a period of time you and your servicer agree to.
+At the end of that forbearance period, you resume making your regular payments as well as a lump sum payment or additional partial payments for a number of months to bring the loan current.
 Forbearance may be an option if your income is reduced temporarily (for example, you are on disability leave from a job, and you expect to go back to your full time position shortly).
 Forbearance isn't going to help you if you're in a home you can't afford.

 Loan Modification: You and your loan servicer agree to permanently change one or more of the terms of the mortgage contract to make your payments more manageable for you.
 Modifications can include lowering the interest rate, extending the term of the loan, or adding missed payments to the loan balance.
 A loan modification may be necessary if you are facing a long-term reduction in your income.

 Selling Your Home: Depending on the real estate market in your area, selling your home may provide the funds you need to pay off your current mortgage debt in full.
+Also, you can discuss a short sale with your home loan lender and agree to the lender selling your home to avoid foreclosure.

 Bankruptcy: Personal bankruptcy generally is considered the debt management option of last resort because the results are long-lasting and far-reaching.
 A bankruptcy stays on your credit report for 10 years, and can make it difficult to obtain credit, buy another home, get life insurance, or sometimes, even get a job.
 Still, it is a legal procedure that can offer a fresh start for people who can't satisfy their debts.